cchwala/pySNMPdaq/README.md

 A flexible Python SNMP data acquisition system designed for hydrometeorological applications of commercial microwave links.

+# Test it using a VirtualMachine (VM) image

+Install [VirtualBox](https://www.virtualbox.org/), dowload the [VM image](https://drive.google.com/open?id=0B-spzN5NShBEbGZVai1ZUEpaVEU) and start the VM via VirtualBox

+The VM runs a minimal Debian installation with the following login:

+ * username: daq-user
+ * password: daq-user

+`pySNMPdaq` is setup up with a test configuration.
+This test configuration only polls SNMP data localy (here, as example the, uptime) so that no remote access to a commecrial microwave link is needed.

+You will have to change the OID listing file to poll data from other IPs and change the respective OID entries to poll the data you want.
+An example OID listing file for polling TX and RX data from two Ericsson MINI-LINK Traffic Nodes (here, with random IP addresses) is available in the `pySNMPdaq` directory on the VM.

 # Installation

 Install the dependencies.
 Clone this repository or download it as ZIP file